 - The da Vinci contained warnings insufficient to alert patients and physicians as to the risk of injuries and serious complications associated with the da Vinci, subjecting patients to risks which exceeded the benefits of using the da Vinci

-- The da Vinci contained misleading warnings emphasizing the efficacy of the da Vinci while downplaying the rave risks associated with it
+- The da Vinci contained misleading warnings emphasizing the efficacy of the da Vinci while downplaying the grave risks associated with it

 - The da Vinci did not disclose that it was inadequately tested